 Zephyr’s modularity enables scalability and performance optimization.
-Some key features include (Figure 1):
+Some key features include the following as shown in Figure 1:

 - Memory protection includes stack overflow protection, kernel object and device driver permission tracking, and thread isolation.